In a typical diploid organism, what is the end result of meiosis ... | Study Prep in Pearson+

 Multiple Choice

-In a typical diploid organism, what is the end result of meiosis II from one original cell that entered meiosis I?
+In a typical diploid organism, what is the end result of meiosis (after meiosis I and II are complete)?

 A